ibm-cloud-docs/codeengine/plan-repo.md

    </tr>
    <tr>
    <td><code>--known-hosts-path</code></td>
-   <td>The path to your source code, if it is ina subdirectory.
-If your source code is in the main dir of github, you do not have to do anything for this.</td>
+   <td>The local path to your SSH known hosts file.
+This file is usually located at `$HOME/.ssh/known_hosts`.
+Specifying this file ensures that your authentication is only used for a server with the same identity that you connected to from your machine.</td>
    </tr>
    </tbody></table>

-   For example, create access to a repository called `myrepo` that connects to a repository at `github.com` and uses a SSH key located in your Documents directory on your system.
+   For example, create access to a repository called `myrepo` that connects to a repository at `github.com` and uses your personal SSH private key located at the default location on your system.

 ```
-ibmcloud ce repo create --name myrepo --key-path \Documents --host github.com
+ibmcloud ce repo create --name myrepo --key-path $HOME/.ssh/id_rsa --host github.com
 ```
 {: pre}

 After you have created your access, you can build images from your source code in your private repository.

-## Creating an SSH key for GitHub